-And on 24 June, around three million people joined a massive LBGTQ pride parade in Sao Paolo, an event viewed by many observers as a mass cultural response to the deepening climate of hostility and intolerance in Brazilian national life.
+And on 24 June, around three million people joined a massive LBGTQ pride parade in Sao Paolo — an event viewed by many observers as a mass cultural response to the deepening climate of hostility and intolerance in Brazilian national life.

 Bolsonaro’s Brazil wasn’t meant to be like this.

-“The people are breaking free from socialism, from the inversion of values, a bloated [public sector], and political correctness,” he announced.
+“The people are breaking free from socialism, from the inversion of values, a bloated [public sector], and political correctness,” Bolsonaro announced.
 “Our flag will never be red.
 It will only be red if we need to bleed over it to keep it green and yellow.”

-Moreover, his administration, which is barely six months old, has already weathered a major corruption scandal: in February, Bolsonaro had to fire one of his closest political aides, Gustavo Bebianno, after it was revealed that Bebianno had “misspent” campaign funds during the presidential election.
+Moreover, his administration, which is barely six months old, has already suffered a major corruption scandal: in February, Bolsonaro had to fire one of his closest political aides, Gustavo Bebianno, after it was revealed that Bebianno had “misspent” campaign funds during the presidential election.

-In truth, none of this should be surprising: Jair Bolsonaro isn’t the cause of Brazil’s national political crisis, he is a symptom of it—albeit a uniquely dangerous and morbid one.
+In truth, none of this should be surprising: Jair Bolsonaro isn’t the cause of Brazil’s national political crisis, he is a symptom of it — albeit a uniquely dangerous and morbid one.

 But in order to understand how Brazil got to Bolsonaro, you first have to look at the complicated legacy of Luiz Inácio “Lula” da Silva, the most popular president in Brazilian history, and that of his successor, Dilma Rousseff, the nation’s first and, so far, only female leader.